Moderate drinkers have little trouble in giving up liquor entirely if they have good reason for it. They can take it or leave it alone.

 A) After a short pause, you drink again.

-B) You manage to remain dry but are permanently irritable and discontent — i.e. “dry drunk.”
-A rarity, but it does happen.
+B) A rarity, but it does happen: you manage by sheet obstinacy to remain dry but are permanently restless, irritable, and discontent — i.e. “dry drunk.”

 Before they resolve to stop drinking, hard drinkers may appear indistinguishable from alcoholics.